satellytes/satellytes.com/blog-posts/angular-inject-the-injector.md

 path: "/blog/angular-inject-the-injector/"
 date: "2021-06-08"
 title: "The \"Inject the Injector\" pattern"
 featuredImage: images/georgios-kaleadis-aBTfTMsOCOI-unsplash.jpg
-shortSummary: A coding pattern to prevent breaking changes when dealing with injections in base classes used in distributed libraries
+seoMetaText: A coding pattern to prevent breaking changes when dealing with injections in base classes used in distributed libraries
 attribution:
     creator: Georgios Kaleadis
     source: https://unsplash.com/photos/aBTfTMsOCOI